 48. Hop aboard the Crime & Passion tour of Kings Cross, where you'll be taken behind the scenes of Australia's most notorious neighbourhood.

-49. Enjoy refreshing summer cocktails at Sydney's iconic Cockatoo Island bar.
+49. Enjoy refreshing summer cocktails at one of the best bars in Sydney, Cockatoo Island bar.

 50. Indulge in a delicious Turkish banquet—$40 per person at Erciyes Restaurant Cleveland Street.